Academic Excellence

 The final marks for each semester are based on the nine weeks’ grades and the semester examination.
 The semester examination is worth 20 percent of the grade for the semester.
 If the exam grade is below 60 percent, the student is eligible to lose her credit for the semester.
 This decision will be made in a teacher-administration conference.

-In a course in which there is no exam, the semester average is based on the two quarters.
+In a course in which there is no exam, the semester average is based on the two quarters, unless the course has an alternative final assessment.

 Full Credit Courses: